JiahuiYu/slimmable_networks/README.md

     * Command: `python train.py app:{apps/***.yml}`. `{apps/***.yml}` is config file.
 Do not miss `app:` prefix.
     * Training and testing of MSCOCO benchmarks are released under branch [detection](https://github.com/JiahuiYu/slimmable_networks/tree/detection).
 2. Still have questions?
     * If you still have questions, please search closed issues first.
-If the problem is not solved, please open a new issue.
-I check issues on Wednesday and Saturday regularly.
+If the problem is not solved, please open a new.

 ## Model Zoo